 status from servers on the internet.
 The greatest risk is connecting

 to the wrong server.
-Create strict whitelist rules for updates to
+Create strict allow rules for updates to limit

-limit the reachable external servers and the allowed applications
+the reachable external servers and the allowed applications (on default

-(on default ports only).
-This prevents infected data center servers from
+ports only).
+This prevents infected data center servers from phoning

 such as FTP, HTTP, or DNS on non-standard ports.
 In addition, use